pemn/ScriptGui/README.md

 ## How to use
 ### File name matters
-The interfaces searches in the current working directory for all files that have the same base name, and are of a supported extension.
+The interface searches in the current working directory for all files that have the same base name, and are of a supported extension.
-Ex.: "myscript.exe" will match a file named "myscript.py".
+Ex.: "myscript.exe" will match a file named "myscript.py" if it exists.
 If the interface cant locate a supported file, it will exit with the following error:
 ![error_no_script](https://github.com/pemn/ScriptGui/blob/master/assets/error_no_script.png)